projectinnovatenewark/csx2/lessons/students/2_operating_systems/2_intro_to_OS.md

 Background services such as printing, system volume, database servers on your computer, and even starting web servers are all examples of daemons. **Daemons** are simply background services that are started upon boot or after you login, depending on the service.
 These daemons, in general, are controlled by the **init system** which manages the user-space and daemons once it is handed the boot process from the bootloader.

 Now to focus on the user-space, which is the area that users interact with the Linux/GNU operating system, there is the **graphical server**, a desktop environment, and applications.
 The graphical server is the system that displays graphics on your monitor/screen.
 The **desktop environment** is the part of the user-space that you will directly interact with, which in our case is “LXDE” that stands for Lightweight x11 Desktop Environment (fun fact- it is written in the programming language C!).
-The **applications**, commonly referred to as “apps”, are the programs you likely frequent the most and include software such as Zoom, VS Code, Snapchat, etc.
+The **applications**, commonly referred to as “apps”, are the programs you likely frequent the most and include previously mentioned applications such as the Microsoft Office Suite.

 Earlier in the lesson, we discussed some of the most common operating systems in the world.
 Now that we’ve explored Linux/GNU at length, let’s learn about how Linux/GNU influenced or is a part of these systems: